 This cake impresses people – in the looks and taste department.
 With a little bit of planning, its easy to make.
 Make sponge cake of your choice a day ahead.
 Prepare the custard as well the day before.
-If you wish to stretch a bit, make the whipped cream as well or tint the fondant or marzipan with green color.
+If you wish to stretch a bit, make the whipped cream as well or tint the marzipan with green color.

 With all that in place, assembling will be a cake walk.
 But in case, like me, you have to prepare everything on the day, then start with the custard.
 It needs to be chilled, so get it out-of-the-way first.
 Prepare the cake next and while its baking, whip the cream and chill it.
-Get to the fondant next – tint and make the flowers while waiting for the cake to cool.
+Get to the marzipan next – tint and make the flowers while waiting for the cake to cool.

 If you choose an eggless sponge cake and go with the ready made Indian custard powder, you can have your eggless version.